RINcHIlol/Monitoring-of-dangerous-areas/README.md

 HOW TO USE:

 1)pip install -r requirements.txt
-2)python papki.py
+2)pip install --upgrade torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121 3)python papki.py
-3)upload a photo folder to path directory
+4)upload a photo folder to path directory

 To start script use IDE or type the command
     python gonixon.py {cam name} {file with photos name}